FarisDou/Microsoft-Sentinel-SIEM/README.md

 ![vivaldi_H4U6CQUlEx](https://user-images.githubusercontent.com/109401839/235338626-7d6c3450-24c8-4821-90e3-5b2e2dbefc27.png)

 Since this is within the organisation, I would just call the user and confirm the details with them.
 Lets pretend the user was just doing normal duties is a pentester, and corobrated with their manager to conduct this.
 Then we can just close it.
+False Positive - Inaccurate Data.

 ### Incident 3 - Brute Force Success (Linux) - Microsoft Sentinel Working Incidents and Incident Response
 <details close>